Fr. Rick’s Two Minute Homily for 19th Sunday in Ordinary Time 08-07-2022

 FRIENDSHIPS TAKE A LIFETIME TO BUILD.

 Our faith is a gift from God, but it’s a seed planted in us, and we must work at it, cultivating and weeding, so it grows into something beautiful that others want and need.
-“When a man has had a great deal given him, a great deal will be demanded of him; when a man had a great deal given him on trust, even when more will be expected of him.”
+In last week’s gospel, Jesus told us, “When someone has had a great deal given them, a great deal will be demanded of them; when someone has a great deal given them on trust, even when more will be expected of them.”

 Our faith has been given to us on trust.
 We can’t continue on Jesus’ dole.
 The clock is ticking.
 So, what is it that makes us faithful stewards who produce tremendous fruit in other people’s lives?
 The saying goes, “You can’t give what you ain’t got.”